hifreedo/up9rade/_posts/2018-06-03-neural-network-grade-1.md

 }
 ```

-Simple like that.
+Simply like that.

+***

+Grade 2:
+Let's see what does a "neuron" really get.
-Second, come up with a scenario, and let's commence a classification problem, which is arbitrary divide a 2D space.
+We will come up with a scenario, commence a classification problem: linearly split a 2D space.

-To accomplish this, the concept of "training" - (tweak outputs according to training set will be introduced) .

-During training process:
-How to represent "error":
-How to adjust weight
+***

 Math been invoked in this grade:

 ```
 sum = w0*x0 + w1*x1 + ...
-error = current - truth
 sign
 ```